djibe/Android-tutorials/README.md

 - Flash TWRP recovery with Odin
 - Make a Nandroid backup with TWRP recovery
 - Install a custom ROM with TWRP recovery
-- Install Android 11 R
+- Install Android 11
 - Get root access with Magisk
 - Use Dark mode

+TODO: compatible models

 ---

 ## Samsung Galaxy S5 (klte/Snapdragon)

-You can upgrade your SGS5 from any version to Android 11 / LineageOS 18.1.
+You can upgrade your SGS5 from any version to Android 12 / LineageOS 19.

-Tutorial is here (4000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s5-from-stock-to-android-11.4354951/>
+Tutorial is here (6000+ views): <https://forum.xda-developers.com/t/guide-tutorial-howto-samsung-galaxy-s5-from-stock-to-android-12.4354951/>

 What you will learn:

 - Flash your phone with Odin
 - Backup IMEI/EFS partition and all partitions
 - Flash and use TWRP recovery
-- Install Android 11 R
+- Install Android 12
 - Get root access with Magisk

 ---